Cheapest car insurance carriers in Louisville

 TLDR

-• USAA and Erie Insurance are consistently among the cheapest carriers in this market
+• Kentucky Farm Bureau and GEICO are consistently among the cheapest carriers in this market

 • Rate spreads are wide — cheapest carrier can be 40–60% below the most expensive for the same profile